 A horse’s actions and reactions are based on instinct, natural and learned behaviours, or in response to pain or fear (a flight response).
 For example, when a horse ‘throws’ a rider off, there could be a number of reasons for it, but malicious intent, dominance, or testing the rider is not one of them.
-The horse was most likely startled by an unexpected sound or object or was reacting to another averse stimulus, such as conflicting stop and go cues from the rider.
+The horse was most likely startled by an unexpected sound or object or was reacting to another averse stimulus, such as conflicting stop-and-go cues from the rider.

-Much like ascribing a horse with malice, the belief that horses have the cognitive ability to work in partnership with humans and have a desire to please are false constructs with potentially negative welfare consequences.
-Such beliefs imply that horses are being disrespectful or disobedient if they are not behaving in the way that is expected of them or required at a particular moment, and may be used as justification for punishment.
+Much like ascribing a horse with malice, the belief that horses have the cognitive ability to work in partnership with humans and have the desire to please are false constructs with potentially negative welfare consequences.
+Such beliefs imply that horses are being disrespectful or disobedient if they are not behaving in the way that is expected of them or required at a particular moment and may be used as justification for punishment.
 However, horses do not understand punishment, and such actions will merely result in negative associations that can create fear and shape unwanted behaviours, making a horse dangerous to handle or ride.